AI Assistica

 PDFDrive Alternatives

-It runs on a mission statement of making available all knowledge to everyone and has a wide range of options on what one can read which includes borrowing services just like a normal library.
-The Internet Archive hosts another remarkable service: the well-known Wayback Machine and gives researchers access to priceless historical digital resources.
+It runs on a mission statement of making available all knowledge to everyone and has a wide range of options on what one can read, which includes borrowing services just like a normal library.
+The Internet Archive hosts another remarkable service: the well-known Wayback Machine, which gives researchers access to priceless historical digital resources.

 Features

-• Borrowing system in the library by which temporary copyrighted materials are borrowed.
+• The borrowing system in the library by which temporary copyrighted materials are borrowed.

-• Emphasis on historical preservation of books that are in rare and out of print
+• Emphasis on the historical preservation of books that are rare and out of print

 Pros: